Jewish Pedestrian Safety Goal of State Traffic Safety Initiative

 Of course, pedestrian accident lawyers know that all people on foot would potentially benefit if the recommendations are adopted.
 However, the reason the effort is focused on this community is because of religious beliefs that forbid the faithful from driving or using electricity during the Sabbath and holy days.

 This particular intersection, at Boca Del Mar Drive and Palmetto Park Road, is anchored on either side by Orthodox Jewish synagogues.
-At least once every week, the area is flooded with pedestrians, hundreds of families either on their way to worship or headed home or off to visit family and friends.
+At least once every week, the area is flooded with pedestrians, hundreds of families either on their way to worship or headed home or off to visit family and friends. more It was during one of these days in April of last year when the young girl was struck by a car as she crossed the intersection on her skateboard.
+She was in the crosswalk at the time of the crash.

 The community immediately pushed for change.
 The Florida Department of Transportation has responded, with a plan to install sensors at the site.
 Those sensors would indicate when a person on foot is ready to cross and would automatically change the traffic signal.
 The sensors would also prevent the signal from changing while there are still people present in the crosswalk.